shinylisan/miku-os/README.md

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+MikuOS is a learning experiment in image-based distros.
+We are currently in the experimental stage, focusing on perfecting the Atomic image.
+The .iso file is not currently in development.

 ## Installation

-> [!WARNING]
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

-To rebase an existing atomic Fedora installation to the latest build:
+To rebase an existing atomic Fedora installation to the latest MikuOS build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```